Skip to content

 What each one actually is

 So the honest framing is not "messenger vs messenger."
-It is a narrow, deliberately disposable privacy tool against a philosophy, a protocol, and a product: SELF's worldview, SELF Chain as the foundation beneath it, and the SELF App as the client people use.
+It is a narrow, deliberately disposable privacy tool against a philosophy, a protocol, and a product: SELF's worldview, Celestial as the foundation beneath it, and the SELF App as the client people use.
 PRVC is the part that meets a messenger head on, but the SELF App matters precisely because of what sits beneath it.

 Where PRVC is genuinely right